junior-devleague/JDLA-Web-Development/src/morea/3_Basic_HTML/experience-linking-files.md

 4. Create an unordered list with all of the anchor tags that link the web pages together.
 5. After finishing the `index.html` page, complete steps 1 through 4 for the remaining HTML files.

+---

+[Click here](https://junior-devleague.github.io/JDLA-Web-Development/morea/3_Basic_HTML/reading-special-media.html) to move on to the final reading of this module.

 <br>